 According to Beth Hart, special projects director for the APD, “InterAct was chosen because it would integrate with our records management system—something most vendors do not have the capability of doing.
 It was the ease and speed of integration that ‘tipped the scales’ for us.”

 The APD’s Director of Communications, Lieutenant Tim Seipp, agrees.
 “We chose InterAct to replace our CAD as we needed to integrate with various other systems, i.e., our Records Management System (Denali inPursuit) and our Motorola Premier MDC mobile vehicle application.”
 Seipp also pointed to another determining factor in choosing InterAct: Their pricing came in below their competitors.
 All three systems, InterActCAD, InterActGIS and InterActMobile, are now fully integrated with the department’s existing systems.
-About InterAct

 Founded in 1975, InterAct offers customized comprehensive public safety solutions to more than 2,000 government agencies and private companies worldwide.
 The company structure consists of the following divisions: executive, technology (engineering), sales, customer care, and finance and business development.